risk-first/website/risks/Complexity-Risk.md

 Time spent replacing poor abstractions with better ones is called _refactoring_.

-The above diagram demonstrates that a key practice in battling [Codebase Risk](Complexity-Risk.md#codebase-risk) is choosing a minimal set of useful abstractions.
-The attendant risk in that work is the time spent doing it, as [Schedule Risk](Scarcity-Risk.md#schedule-risk).
+The above diagram demonstrates that a key practice in battling [Codebase Risk](Complexity-Risk.md#codebase-risk) is choosing **a minimal set of useful abstractions**.

+The attendant risk in doing that work (the downside) is the _time spent doing it_.
+That is, [Schedule Risk](Scarcity-Risk.md#schedule-risk).
 Sometimes it is better to have an ok-ish abstraction _now_ rather than a brilliant abstraction _too late_.

 ### Languages and Dependencies

 The above Javascript example also demonstrates a second way in which we can manage [Codebase Risk](Complexity-Risk.md#codebase-risk).

-In the third iteration of the program, we used the method `.repeat()`, which allowed us to save a further 16 symbols.
+In the third version of the program, we used the method `.repeat()`, which allowed us to save a further 16 symbols.

 `.repeat()` is a recent addition to Javascript, added in ES6.
 What this shows is that the Kolmogorov complexity of a program is actually _heavily dependent_ on the features of the programming language:  using ES6-Javascript allows us to produce simpler programs than before.